matildee3/slime-machine/README.md

 # slime machine

-This repository contains the AAARDM.py script, developed as part of Matilde Sartori's Master's Degree Thesis for the Design Research Course at BAU - College of Arts and Design of Barcelona & Universitat de Vic - Universitat Central de Catalunya (2024).
+This repository contains the AAARDM.py script, which is the philosophical artifact presented in my thesis.

 ## Overview